 Archaeological evidence demonstrates that Jaffa Port had strong commercial ties with neighboring ports like ones in Greece; Italy; Egypt and all over the Mediterranean Basin.
 I like to show on my private tours of Tel Aviv or when I take Private Tours to Jaffa, a wine amphora found here but originating from remote ports.

 Jaffa Port over the centuries had been the maritime gate to the country, especially Jerusalem.
 Although it’s saying that it is not a very comfortable port to lay anchor in.
 In fact, seamen, if they really wanted to wish someone a terrible fate, instead of telling them to go to hell; they would have told him “go to Jaffa”.
 Standing from the waterfront would reveal the reason why.
 Sandbars till today stick out from the sea making it very difficult to access the port.

 Things To Do at Jaffa Port

-At the port there a couple of things worth checking out.
-For example, Na Laga’at center which is one of a kind non-profit arts and cultural center that represents a meeting place between deaf, blind, and deaf-blind individuals together with the public.
+At the port there are a couple of things worth checking out.
+For example, Na Laga’at center is one of a kind non-profit arts and cultural center that represents a meeting place between deaf, blind, and deaf-blind individuals together with the public.
 There are different restaurants you can have local food and bars in the hot summer evenings.

 Fisherman’s Restaurant is one option in the Port.
-The restaurant was established in 1974 and since then the incredible aromas of grilled fish and meat have become an integral part of the place, and you won’t be able to walk by without walking in and try the menu.
+The restaurant was established in 1974 and since then the incredible aromas of grilled fish and meat have become an integral part of the place, and you won’t be able to walk by without walking in and trying the menu.